ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 These tests will modify files in subdirectories, but will not do things that install or remove packages or things outside of those test subdirectories.
 They will also not reconfigure or bounce system services.

-.. note:: Running integration tests within Docker
+.. note:: Running integration tests within containers

    To protect your system from any potential changes caused by integration tests, and to ensure a sensible set of dependencies are available we recommend that you always run integration tests with the ``--docker`` option, for example ``--docker centos8``.
-See the `list of supported docker images <https://github.com/ansible/ansible/blob/devel/test/lib/ansible_test/_data/completion/docker.txt>`_ for options (the ``default`` image is used for sanity and unit tests, as well as for platform independent integration tests such as those for cloud modules).
+See the `list of supported container images <https://github.com/ansible/ansible/blob/devel/test/lib/ansible_test/_data/completion/docker.txt>`_ for options (the ``default`` image is used for sanity and unit tests, as well as for platform independent integration tests such as those for cloud modules).

-.. note:: Avoiding pulling new Docker images
+.. note:: Avoiding pulling new container images

    Use the ``--docker-no-pull`` option to avoid pulling the latest container image.
 This is required when using custom local images that are not available for download.

-Run as follows for all POSIX platform tests executed by our CI system in a Fedora 34 Docker container:
+Run as follows for all POSIX platform tests executed by our CI system in a Fedora 34 container:

 .. code-block:: shell-session